iq1604/stock_prediction_model/README.md

 For linux based systems pip install package commands can be directly run from normal command prompt to download package and its dependencies.

-To install tensorflow one can use conda install -c conda-forge tensorflow if the above commands doesn't work
+To install tensorflow one can use 'conda install -c conda-forge tensorflow' if the above commands doesn't work

 ```
 pip install pandas